-On June 28, 2023, bank approval was obtained for a \$70 million increase in the \$570 million bank facility and a reduction in the facility's interest rate margin from 275 basis points to 225 basis points over SOFR.
-The incremental debt funding was drawn on June 30, 2023 to fund the previously announced LNGe conversion of five vessels, including retrofits of sub-coolers for LNG boil-off reliquefaction and air lubrication systems.
+On June 28, 2023, bank approval was obtained for a \$70 million increase in the \$570 million bank facility and a reduction in the facility's interest rate margin over the Secured Overnight Financing Rate ("SOFR").
+The incremental debt funding was drawn on June 30, 2023 to fund the previously announced LNGE upgrades of five vessels, including retrofits of sub-coolers for LNG boil-off reliquefaction and air lubrication systems.

-On June 28, 2023, the Company announced that it has exercised its option to acquire two newbuild 2-stroke Mega LNG carriers from affiliates of EPS Ventures Ltd ("EPS") which are scheduled to deliver from Hyundai Samho Heavy Industries ("HHI") in the Republic of Korea towards the end of 2024.
+On June 28, 2023, the Company exercised its option to acquire newbuilding contracts from affiliates of EPS for two state-of-the-art newbuild 2-stroke MEGA LNG vessels (the "Newbuild Vessels").
+The Newbuild Vessels were delivered as scheduled from Hyundai Samho Heavy Industries ("HHI") in the Republic of Korea towards the end of 2024 and start of 2025 (as described below).